allegro/blog/_posts/2023-05-28-online-mongodb-migration.md

 #### Migrating indexes

-In early versions of _mongo-migration-stream_ to copy indexes from _source collection_ to _destination collection_ we used
+In early versions of _mongo-migration-stream_, to copy indexes from _source collection_ to _destination collection_, we used
 an [index rebuilding feature](https://www.mongodb.com/docs/database-tools/mongorestore/#rebuild-indexes) from `mongodump` and `mongorestore` tools.
-This feature works on the principle that result of `mongodump` consists both documents from the collection and definitions of indexes.
+This feature works on the principle that the result of `mongodump` consists of both documents from the collection and definitions of indexes.
 `mongorestore` can use those definitions to rebuild indexes on _destination collection_.

 Unfortunately it occurred that rebuilding indexes on _destination collection_ after _transfer_ phase (before starting _synchronization_ process)